GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Materials and Methods

 \subsection{Robustness to Data Size}

-It has also been trained and evaluated on different amounts of participants.
-50 subjects' dataset (S$_1 \sim$S$_{100}$) with 5,376,000 samples from the PhysioNet Dataset were used.
-GAAs and loss were illustrated in \reffig{GAA and Loss various dataset}.
+It has also been trained and evaluated on different amounts of participants on the PhysioNet Dataset.
+The dataset of 50 subjects (S$_1 \sim$S$_{100}$) with 64-channel 5,376,000 samples (640 time points $\times$ 84 trials $\times$ 100 subjects) are used.
+Accuracies and losses are illustrated in~\reffig{Accuracy and Loss various dataset}.

-The GCNs-Net has accomplished 89.75\% (test set) and 94.99\% (training set) accuracies for a group of 50 subjects.
-Further, it can also achieve 88.14\% (test set) and 93.24\% (training set) accuracies for 100 subjects.
-The results showed that it could learn generalized features from subjects at a larger scale, which had a lower signal-to-noise ratio.
-The reason was that the GCNs-Net could handle a larger amount of subjects, suggested adaptability and robustness to individual variability.
-The presented method was much more effective and robust to copy with graph-structured EEG-based MI signals since it has considered the functional topological relationship of EEG electrodes.
+The GCNs-Net has achieved 89.75\% (testing set) and 94.99\% (training set) accuracies for a group of 50 subjects.
+Further, it also achieves 88.14\% (testing set) and 93.24\% (training set) accuracies for 100 subjects.
+The results have shown that it learns the generalized features from subjects at a larger scale.
+The reason for this phenomenon is that the GCNs-Net handles a larger amount of subjects, suggesting the adaptability and robustness to individual variability.
+The presented method is much more effective and robust in processing the graph-structured EEG-based MI signals since it has considered the functional topological relationship of EEG electrodes.